 - Executive Order 11246: Comparing the utilization of women and minorities to their availability; setting placement goals if women or minorities are underutilized; assessing recruitment and outreach efforts; and developing and executing action-oriented programs to address identified problems.
 See 41 CFR part 60-2.

 - VEVRAA: Assessing personnel processes and standards; using effective recruitment and outreach efforts designed to recruit protected veterans; assessing recruitment and outreach efforts; developing and executing action-oriented programs to address identified problems; and establishing a hiring benchmark.
 See 41 CFR part 60-300, subpart C.

 - Section 503: Assessing personnel processes and standards; using effective recruitment and outreach efforts designed to recruit qualified individuals with disabilities; assessing recruitment and outreach efforts; developing and executing action-oriented programs to address identified problems; and using the OFCCP utilization goal as a benchmark to measure representation of individuals with disabilities in its job groups and/or workforce.
 See 41 CFR part 60-741, subpart C. Although not required, OFCCP regulations expressly permit contractors to develop and implement training and employment programs for employees with disabilities.
-See 41 CFR 60-741.46(a) and the Section 503 Focused Reviews FAQs for more information.
+See 41 CFR 60-741.46(a).

 May a contractor set quotas as a way to meet its affirmative action obligations?